NathanAlcantara/NathanAlcantara/README.md

 - 🛹 I'm a Javascript lover!!
 (NodeJs, Angular, Vue, etc)
 - 💻 Fullstack developer with focus on Frontend.
 - 🥬 I like to use the MEAN stack with GraphQL.
-- 🧑‍🎓 Studing to be a AWS Certified Developer Associate.
+- 🧑‍🎓 Studying to be a AWS Certified Developer Associate.
 - 🤖 Making a private Telegram Bot using Serveless.

 \> Working as DevOps engineer at [Senior Sistemas](https://www.senior.com.br/) using and learning some tools, like: